 - The National newsletter is called “Today’s Leader”.

 This program covers areas that our chapter uses to communicate to the local community using a variety of resources including local newspapers, social media such as Facebook, website, and business communication and advertising.
 Some of the activities under this category include Founder’s Day (which is celebrated yearly on July 1st) and Women of Today Week (which is the last full week of September).
 The state organization also celebrates “Out and About with Women of Today” each trimester on a designated day.

 Records & Recognition

-Is designed to help keep those important project records on file.
-Ideas for chapter histories come from this area, as do awards and incentive ideas.
+Is designed to help keep those important project records and chapter history on file.
+Awards and Success submissions fall under this area.

 Ways & Means

-This area encourages involvement in the local community and joint ventures with other local community organizations.
+This area encourages involvement in the local community and joint ventures with other community and charitable organizations.
 Some examples are: donating to our local food shelf, Adopt-a-Highway, and volunteering at Riverfest (the city’s annual celebration).

 Youth of Today

 This area promotes ideas and activities that allow youth to discover and experience the importance of volunteering and promotes foundations related to youth activities.
 A few major focuses are: